 - Salt- Finely ground salt enhances other flavors in the mascarpone cake and makes it not too sweet.

 - Butter- Unsalted butter is key for creating a rich and fluffy cake and frosting.
 Make sure it's room temperature so it mixes in easily.
-It should be cool to the touch and easy to indent with your finger.
+Pull it out of the fridge 1-2 hours before baking.

 - Eggs- Three eggs bind the ingredients together, help the cake rise, and add richness.
 Make sure they're room temperature so they mix in easily.

-- Buttermilk- The acid in buttermilk reacts with baking soda, creating air bubbles that help the cake rise and get light and fluffy.
-Additionally, buttermilk helps to tenderize the gluten, making the cake soft and moist.
+- Buttermilk- The acid in buttermilk reacts with baking soda, creating air bubbles that help the cake rise and get fluffy.
+It also tenderizes the gluten, making the cake soft and moist.

-- Mascarpone- Mascarpone is a creamy, soft Italian cheese with a mild, slightly sweet flavor.
-It has a smooth and silky texture, similar to cream cheese, but with lower acidity and more fat.
-Mascarpone adds a rich, creamy, and luxurious flavor and texture to the frosting.
+- Mascarpone cheese- Mascarpone is a creamy, soft Italian cheese with a mild, slightly sweet flavor.
+It has a smooth and silky texture, similar to cream cheese.
+It pairs so well with lemon, just like in this lemon mascarpone cheesecake recipe!

 Substitutions